shrutikahtap/About-Me/README.md

 - 👋 Hi, I’m @Shruti
-- 👀 I’m interested in ...coding and learning new things
+- 👀 I’m interested in coding and learning new things.
-- 🌱 I’m currently learning...python,c++,machine learning
+- 🌱 I’m currently learning Python, C++, Data Science, HTML.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me shrutipathak1201@gmail.com

 <!---
 ShrutiIsFab/ShrutiIsFab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.